lawrencecpaulson/lawrencecpaulson.github.io/_posts/2025-11-02-Why-not-dependent.md

 But people have regularly asked why Isabelle dispenses with proof objects.
 The two questions are essentially the same, because proof objects are intrinsic to all the usual type theories.
-They are also completely unnecessary and therefore a huge waste of space.
+They are also completely unnecessary and a huge waste of space.
-As described in a [previous post]({% post_url 2022-01-05-LCF %}),
+As described in an [earlier post]({% post_url 2022-01-05-LCF %}),
-type checking in the *implementation language* (not in the logic) can ensure that only legitimate proof steps are executed.
+type checking in the *implementation language* (rather than in the logic) can ensure that only legitimate proof steps are executed.
 Robin Milner had this fundamental insight 50 years ago, giving us the LCF architecture with its proof kernel.